An Overview of Salvestrols

 The scientists in the UK who discovered Salvestrols — led by Gerry Potter (Professor of Medicinal Chemistry)

-and Dan Burke (Emeritus Professor of Pharmaceutical Metabolism and former
+and Dan Burke (Emeritus Professor of Pharmaceutical Metabolism and former head of the School of Pharmacy) —

-head of the School of Pharmacy) — were developing synthetic pharmaceutical products that use this method to
+were developing synthetic pharmaceutical products that use this method to combat disease when they realised that

-in many foods.
-But on further investigation they were surprised to learn that foods which should have been rich in
+similarly structured compounds were naturally present in many foods.
+On further investigation they were surprised to

-these essential compounds actually showed low concentrations or were in fact devoid of them.
-The researchers soon
+learn that foods which should have been rich in these essential compounds actually showed low concentrations or were

-realised that this wasn't because the plants couldn't produce these compounds but that modern food selection
+devoid of them.
+The researchers soon realised that this wasn't because the plants couldn't produce these compounds

-and production methods were removing them from the diet.
+but that modern food selection and production methods were removing them from the diet.

 The Effect of Food Processing.